zowe/docs-site/docs/user-guide/at-tls-configuration.md

 In this scenario, the services will issue a request against the API Gateway to validate the received authentication token.

-This includes services that set `zoweJwt` as authentication scheme, those that require an Open ID Connect (OIDC) token or forwarded X.509 certificates.
+This scenario includes services that set `zoweJwt` as authentication scheme, those that require an Open ID Connect (OIDC) token, or forwarded X.509 certificates.

 In this case it is necessary to have an Outbound rule from the service to the API Gateway.